About Ruby Ruth Dolls

 The characters have names and biographies, connecting to customers on a deeper level.
 For example, Malcolm who likes to look out to see for answers, Kevin has recently completed a BTEC course and Rita who believes in love at first sight.
 You can follow their adventures on our blog, as well as Facebook and Instagram accounts.

 They have won the hearts of high profile customers including bloggers Hannah Michalak, Megan Ellaby and Zoe Sugg (known as Zoella).
 Zoe in particular has featured her own Malcolm and Rita in numerous videos, press features, an ITV advert and even alongside her waxwork at Madame Tussauds.
 We also have entered successful partnerships with brands such as Russell and Bromley who decorated their shop windows with Ruby Ruth's own Jasper cats for Halloween 2017.

 Ruby Ruth Dolls have evolved over ten years from their early appearances at markets and music festivals around the UK to being sent to customers all over the world.
 We are also stocked in over 15 shops around the UK and Europe.

 Ruby Ruth Dolls creator Jenny Mustill is a multidisciplinary artist who uses painting, writing and sewing as tools for self expression and to give an insight into her creative world.
-After completing a fine art painting degree at Chelsea School of Art Jenny worked as an assistant for Damien Hirst making his spot and butterfly gloss paintings.
-During this time Jenny was introduced to doll making by a friend.
-The characters that make up the Ruby Ruth range are inspired by Jenny's own experiences and her friends, family members, pets and people she has met along the way.
+After completing a fine art painting degree at Chelsea School of Art, she worked as an assistant for Damien Hirst making his spot and butterfly gloss paintings.
+During this time, Jenny was introduced to doll-making by a friend.
+The characters that make up the Ruby Ruth range are inspired by her own experiences as well as her friends, family members, pets and people she has met along the way.
 Jenny now runs the Ruby Ruth studio from beautiful Brighton.
 Find out more about Jenny and meet the rest of the Ruby Ruth Dolls team.